upandey3/CS296-25-Project/README.md

 Summary: This game has 25 rooms, 33 commands, 14 objects, state-association with rooms, an interactive puzzle, and
 		 various object-dependent obstacles.

+The official project for this course is to write a small text adventure game in Clojure.

 Requirements